Omar-p/learning-notes/aws/aws.md

     - Default IPv6 Route ::/0 added to RT with eigw-id as target.
   - IG (IPv6) allows all IPs IN and OUT
   - NAT is not supported for IPv6
-## VPC Endpoints (Gateway).
+## VPC Endpoints (Gateway: use routing).
 VPC object
   - Interface Endpoint both nearly used in the same way providing the same functionality, but they are used for different services and the way the achieve the functionality from technical point is different
   - Provide private access to s3 and DynamoDB
     - allow private resources in VPC to access s3 and dynamodb without going over the internet.
-    - you create a gateway endpoint and this is created per service per region . ex(s3, us-east-1) and then associate it with one or more subnets in a particular vpc.
+    - you create a gateway endpoint(per service per region) and this is created per service per region . ex(s3, us-east-1) and then associate it with one or more subnets in a particular vpc.
-      - <b>Prefix List</b> added to route table => Gateway Endpoint
+      - it doesn't go into VPC, <b>Prefix List</b> added to route table => Gateway Endpoint
         - logical entity represent these services .
         - Gateway Endpoint is not going to a particular subnet or AZ. it's a HA across all AZs in a region by default.
       - u just choose the subnet and the route table and the prefix list will be added to the route table automatically.